vectordotdev/vector/rfcs/2020-04-15-wasm-foreign-modules.md

 Regardless of whether of not the module uses WASI, or has access to a language specific binding, it can interact with Vector.
 Vector works by invoking the modules public interface.
-First, as soon as the module is loaded, `register` is called once, globally, per module.
+First, as soon as the module is loaded, `register` is called once per module.
 In this call, the module can configure how Vector sees it and talks to it.
 During this time, the module can do any one time setup it needs.
 (Eg. Opening a socket, a file).

 If using the Vector guest API this can be done via: